aboutaha12/Luenberger-s-observer/README.md

 We obtain the figures for z,T(x_real),T(x_predicted) and for x_real and x_predicted in the folder

 ### What you need the execute:
-In order to obtain all these figures, you only need to execute the script "Trajectory" using the arrays min_x,max_x,min_z,max_z and the models in the repository (but you can modify it respectively in the lines)
+In order to obtain all these figures, you only need to execute the script "Trajectory" using the arrays min_x,max_x,min_z,max_z and the models in the repository (but you can modify it respectively in the lines 47-50 and 53-54)